Frans-db/portfolio/README.md

 ### Dependencies

-NPM is useful if you want to make changes but not strictly necessary
+NPM is useful if you want to make changes but is not strictly necessary

 ### Installing